What is Hara?

 Traditional hara treatment is not just about the techniques.
 It encompasses a whole cosmology.
 Each individual is seen as a microcosm of the universe, and the hara is seen as a microcosm of a person's whole life.
 By working with this part of the body, you are helping shift a person's whole being towards wholeness, vitality, and balance.

-For more information on our online course Hara: Traditional Techniques, click on the button below:
+For more information on our 2 online courses on hara treatment, please click on the links below: